CGAL/cgal-web/_posts/2017-04-01-Swarowski.md

 <p>As the C++ programming language does not allow templated typedefs, we are
 reluctant to break backward compatibility, by just renaming the class
 <i>CGAL::Multiplicatively_weighted_voronoi_diagram_3</i> to <i>Ivanka_diagram</i>,
-but there are maybe even non-technical issues we should take into account.</p>
+but there are maybe even non-technical issues we should take into account, so maybe you can help us to add items to our pro and con list which will be the base for the next Editorial Board meeting co-located with SGP 2017 in London.</p>

 <ul>
 <li><p>It is just a query replace all, and a serious developer has